worstface/inkycal_modules/README.md

 The tweet is displayed whith a header, which contains the name, username and timestamp.
 It contains the text including a QR-code with a link to the tweet.
 Below the tweet a footer is drawn, which shows the number of comments, retweets and likes.

+Needs Twint >v2.1.21

-The current git state of Twint is needed for this module (the current package doesn't work):
+The current git dev state of Twint is needed for this module (the current pip package doesn't work):
 'pip3 install --user --upgrade git+https://github.com/twintproject/twint.git@origin/master#egg=twint'

 Recommended settings: moduleHeight >= 1/4 display